DeclanChidlow/vale.rocks/src/posts/nootropics.md

 I had heard people call nicotine a 'clean' stimulant -- not presenting the same downsides as caffeine.
 I have to agree, as I've found nicotine's effects to be much less of a disruptive 'buzz'.
 The onset after placing a piece of gum in the mouth is immediate, and there is no resultant crash.
 The trademark caffeine anxiety is also absent.

 I have no interest in smoking, which is proven harmful and extremely addictive, or vaping, which, while proven less harmful than smoking, is still harmful and extremely addictive.
-Smoke inhalation of any sort is completely off the table.
+Inhalation of any sort is completely off the table.
 I'm also not interested in chewing tobacco for the same reasons, and nicotine pouches are usually extremely potent, expensive, and are not easily modified to alter potency.

 My preferred form is sugar-free, non-flavoured gum.
 I buy 4mg nicotine gum and cut it in half or quarters and then reseal.
 I opt for 4mg gum rather than a lesser potency, as it is substantially more cost-effective.
 It comes at a cost of ~$0.15 AUD per dose as of October 2025.
 Chewing gum also has the benefit of [links to higher productivity and other beneficial outcomes](https://pmc.ncbi.nlm.nih.gov/articles/PMC4449949/).